brannonvann/xmatters-sync/README.md

 ## Environment Configuration
 1. Clone this repo with `git clone https://github.com/hmiedema9/xmtoolbox-sync`
-2. Run `npm install` to install dependencies
+2. Run `sudo npm install` to install dependencies
-3. Net, run `npm link` to link commands to run programs from `package.json`'s `bin` section.
+3. Net, run `sudo npm link` to link commands to run programs from `package.json`'s `bin` section.
 4. Run xMatters environment configuration script by typing `xmatters-setup` into the command line and hitting enter.
 5. Provide values for PROD_SUBDOMAIN, PROD_USERNAME, and PROD_PASSWORD from the environment which you're targeting.Yeah
 6. After those 3 options, run the Sync Options configuration script by typing `sync-setup` into the command line and hitting enter.